theedwardwong/Code-Lab-HELP/README.md

 Open phpMyAdmin from the XAMPP Control Panel.

-Create a new database named codelab_db.
+Create a new database named codelab@HELP.

-Import the provided codelab_db.sql file from the project’s database folder.
+Import the provided codelab_help.sql file from the project’s database folder.

 4. **Configure the Project**: